Possessive 's

 2. How Possessive ’s Works in Sentences

-You use ’s after a person or animal to show ownership.
+You use ’s after a person, animal, or sometimes a place/name to show ownership or connection.

 Structure: